Carolina Theatre

 Greensboro, NC 27401

-The Carolina Theatre in Greensboro was built for Saenger-Publix in 1927, at the time, the largest theater in the state with seating for about 2,200.
+The Carolina Theatre in Greensboro was built for Saenger-Publix and opened on October 31, 1927.
+At the time it was the largest theater in the state with seating for 2,200.
 It was also one of their most expensive to build, costing over half a million dollars.
 Saenger advertised the new movie palace as “The Showplace of the Carolinas”.

-It was designed by James M. Workman in a Greek Revival style for the exterior, and inside, Italian Renaissance.
+It was designed by architect James M. Workman in a Greek Revival style for the exterior, and inside an Italian Renaissance style.
 The striking facade resembled an ancient Greek temple, complete with Ionic columns supporting a pediment.
 The terra-cotta decorating the facade was polychrome, in brilliant colors.

 The walls of the lobbies, foyers and halls were faced in sandstone, while the floors with inlaid multi-colored marble tiles.
 In the main lobby, the ceiling was painted to resemble a twilight sky, in shades of blue and pink.
 The mezzanine and lounge areas featured travertine marble on their walls, as well as rows of dark green marble Corinthian columns, capped with gilded capitols.
 The lounges featured a women’s powder room and men’s smoking room, all as luxurious as in any major city’s movie palace of the era, with attendants, plush chairs and sofas and golden fixtures.